Defibrillators - A Critical Tool for Saving Lives in Ireland

 CFR Ireland is a network of community first responders who are trained to provide initial care in medical emergencies, including using defibrillators.

-The HSA offers guidance on workplace safety, which may include information on AED placement and training requirements in occupational settings.
+Website: hsa.ie The HSA offers guidance on workplace safety, including the benefits of a defibrillator in the workplace, AED placement, and training requirements in occupational settings.

 Local Fire Station and Community Centres: